Make (formerly “Integromat”) is a visual, no-code platform for creating automated workflows and business processes.

 Make is a visual automation platform that allows you to connect over 1,200 different apps!
 In only a few clicks, you can set up automated workflows that save you time, energy and resources.

 In this post, we showed you how to connect GravityKit to Make using the WP Webhooks plugin for WordPress.
-This allows you to connect GravityKit with other apps and build sophisticated no-code workflows.
-If you found this post helpful, sign up for our newsletter below!
+If you found this post helpful, check out some other ways to automate your GravityKit applications.

 Helpful tips right in your inbox.